inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 you finally get to know em in person, ey turn out to be even worse.
 		-- Avery
 Arur's aws of ove:
-	(1) People to whom you are attracted invariably ink you remind em of someone se.
+	(1) People to whom you  attracted invariably ink you remind em of someone se.
 	(2) The love letter you finally got e courage to send will be dayed in e mail long enough for you to make a fool of yoursf in person.
-Nature is by and large to be found out of doors, a location where, it cannot be argued, ere are never enough  chs.
+Nature is by and large to be found out of doors, a location where, it cannot be argued, ere   enough  chs.
 		-- Fran ebowitz
 Hanging on in quiet desperation is e English way.
 		-- Pink Floyd